bwright70/Guide-to-Legos/README.md

 Change the configuration to 1x2 Plate

 Make a sketch on the long side of brick.
 Make a corner rectangle on a bottom corner.
 Dimension it 10mm by 8mm.
 Make a horizontal line and dimension it 1.754mm away from the top edge of your rectangle.
 Finally draw a diagonal line from the bottom corner of your rectangle closer to the brick to the opposite intersection of your line and the rectangle.
-(That was poorly explained, sorry)
+(That was poorly explained, sorry) It looks like this:

 <img src="Photos/Wedge(1).PNG">

+Extrude the triangle and top rectangle.

+Make a sketch on the top of your new feature make a cirle and dimension it to be 5mm.
+Dimension each of it's edges to be #Unit(1.5mm) away from both edges.
+This is the same as just centering it, but it future proofs it against potential changes.
+By defining the dimensions instead of leaving it to relations you future proof your scaling process.

 #### THIS TUTORIAL IS NOT COMPLETE